RocketChat/docs-old/contributing/google-summer-of-code-2019/README.md

 - **Mentors**: @diegolmello
 - **Project repository**: <https://github.com/RocketChat/Rocket.Chat.ReactNative>
 - **Description**: Share extensions enables iOS or Android OS to share content between apps.
-This project aims to implement a share extension for React Native client in order to let users share data into Rocket.Chat from other apps.
-For example, a user should be able to send photos from camera roll to a Rocket.Chat channel without opening the RC client.
+This project aims to implement a share extension for React Native client to let users share data into Rocket.Chat from other apps.
+For example, a user should be able to send photos from the camera roll to a Rocket.Chat channel without opening the RC client.
 - **Desirable Skills:**  Familiarity with React Native, iOS and Android development and Rocket.Chat.ReactNative code base.

 ### Improve Rocket.Chat Auto-Translate feature

 - **Mentors**: @marceloschmidt
 - **Project repository**: <https://github.com/RocketChat/Rocket.Chat/tree/develop/packages/rocketchat-autotranslate>
-- **Description**: One of the most popular features in Rocket.Chat is auto-translate, where users can set their own language preference to have all messages translated.
+- **Description**: One of the most popular features in Rocket.Chat is auto-translate, where users can set their language preference to have all messages translated.
 This feature works by translating every incoming message into the user language of choice.
-We would like the student to make it possible for the package to also translate every message the user sends into another language.
+We would like the student to make it possible for the package also to translate every message the user sends into another language.
 As a plus, if the student can implement a channel language setting, it would be superb.
 - **Desirable Skills:**  Familiarity with Rocket.Chat development and meteor packages.

 ### Livechat: Real-Time Visitor Monitoring